 10% of students submit their SAT scores to University of Missouri-Columbia.
 90% of applicants send their ACT scores when applying.

-81% of those who apply are granted admission to University of Missouri-Columbia.
-Admission competition is and the college has very high admission standards.
+82% of those who apply are granted admission to University of Missouri-Columbia.
+Admission competition is and the college has difficult admission standards.
 See if your grades and scores are good enough for admission.

 The middle 50% of addmitted applicants have ACT scores between 23 and 29.
 90% of students submit ACT scores when applying.
 See if your ACT score is good enough for admission.